-Most merchants located in the US, Europe, Australia, and APAC regions can accept Apple Pay transactions from participating customers – depending on your processor settings.
+Most merchants located in the US, Canada, Europe, Australia, and APAC regions can accept Apple Pay transactions from participating customers – depending on your processor settings.
 Learn more about Apple Pay.

-Most merchants located in the US, Europe, Australia, and APAC regions can accept Google Pay transactions from participating customers – with approval from Google.
+Most merchants located in the US, Canada, Europe, Australia, and APAC regions can accept Google Pay transactions from participating customers – with approval from Google.
 Learn more about Google Pay.

 When processing payments online, credit and debit cards are handled the same, as long as they are issued by a major card brand.
 Because PINs can't be accepted online, debit cards will always be run as credit.